 Meet The Team

 Dr. Rosenthal has been practicing regenerative medicine for the past several years.
-He specializes in the use of stem cells and platelet-rich plasma for the treatment of painful joints, including the knee, hip, and shoulder.
+He specializes in the use of total nucleated cells and platelet-rich plasma for the treatment of painful joints, including the knee, hip, and shoulder.
 His treatments are based on a comprehensive approach to relieving pain and improving function.
-Dr. Rosenthal has lectured on the topic of regenerative medicine, especially platelet-rich plasma and stem cell treatments, for such prestigious organizations as the American Society of Interventional Pain Physicians and the Society for Pain Practice Management
+Dr. Rosenthal has lectured on the topic of regenerative medicine, especially platelet-rich plasma and total nucleated cell treatments, for such prestigious organizations as the American Society of Interventional Pain Physicians and the Society for Pain Practice Management.

 George Chang Chien, DO